-- Programme Stage 1 consists of compulsory foundational material, including programming and databases. - Programme Stage 2 consists of further compulsory core computer science subject matter and includes a 30-credit team project,
+Programme Stage 1 consists of compulsory foundational material, including programming and databases.

-- You may elect to take an industrial placement between Programme Stage 2 and Programme Stage 3 - Programme Stage 3 consists of two core module and three elective modules, allowing you to develop specialisms drawing on the expertise of academic staff, and a large, 45-credit, individual project supervised by a member of academic staff
+- Programme Stage 2 consists of further compulsory core computer science subject matter, specialist games technology and includes a 15-credit team project. - You may elect to take an industrial placement between Programme Stage 2 and Programme Stage 3. - Programme Stage 3 consists of one core module and four elective modules allowing you to develop specialisms in computer games technology, and a large, 45-credit, individual project supervised by a member of academic staff.